 Instead of having water falling from a cliff, Kanabiki Falls consists of water being split into two separate streams flowing down from a single large rock.
 The stream on the right is called “Odaki (男滝),” and “Medaki (女滝)” is the one on the left.

-From a border aspect, apart from it being 40 meters tall and 20 meters wide, as pictured on the right, there is the Hakuryū no Taki Falls (白龍の滝) and Garyū no Taki Falls (臥龍の滝) at the downstream that you will see on the way up.
+From a border aspect, apart from it being 40 meters tall and 20 meters wide, as pictured on the right, there is the Hakuryū no Taki Falls (白龍の滝) and Garyū no Taki Falls (臥龍の滝) downstream that you will see on the way up.
 They are collectively known as Kanabiki Falls.

 With a shallow waterfall basin, Kanabiki Falls is the perfect location for you to escape the summer heat.
 Enjoy a quick shower by just simply standing underneath the waterfall!